Tours Details

 Lydgate Beach Park is a poplular beach, picnic, and playground area that includes a 2 mile bike path.
 Here you will see the Kikinaakala Heiau, located at the northern end of the park.
 Hikinaakai means the “rising of the sun”, and since it is located on Kauai’s east shore, it has a nice view of the sunrise.

 Lydgate is a popular destination for families as it is a great place for snorkeling and has a large playground.
-(Temporarily Not Available on Tour)

 BY TROLLEY STOP TOURS